opendistro/for-elasticsearch-docs/docs/install/rpm.md

 Installing and running Open Distro from an RPM package is a more manual process than the Docker image.
 We recommend CentOS 7 and Amazon Linux 2, but any RPM-based distribution that uses [systemd](https://en.wikipedia.org/wiki/Systemd) should work.
 These steps assume you're using CentOS 7.

+Open Distro RPM release for 1.13.3 is not available due to the absence of upstream artifacts related to the build.
+If you are using RPM package management with a previous version of Open Distro and concerned about Apache Log4j security vulnerabilities, please see the [Apache Log4j](https://logging.apache.org/log4j/2.x/) website to learn about steps you can take to mitigate those vulnerabilities.<br>We also recommend migrating to OpenSearch, which is protected against this and other vulnerabilities, and provides a suite of robust security features along with improved search functionality.
+See [About the process](https://opensearch.org/docs/latest/upgrade-to/index/) to learn more about migrating to OpenSearch.
+{: .warning}

 1. Create the repository file:

    ```bash